wpedu/The-WordPress-Loop/README.md

 Loop functions are designed so plugin authors can hook into them and filter their contents.
 You may not think that is important, but your theme users will when a plugin they use can not perform it's desired action because you've shortcut the theming process.

-An example of a single.php template file and it loop counter part.
+An example of a single post template file
 ----------

+These files are pulled directly from this presentation / repository.

 ### single.php